Robpol86/robpol86.com/docs/posts/2025/2025-09-20-influxdb-downsampling.md

 implements downsampling in a strange way that doesn't seem usable for real time metrics such as with Telegraf.
 They also don't cover consuming the downsampled data.
 Turns out that was the hard part.

+TODO top image with four buckets is hard to read when shown as an og embed.
+Make it three or two buckets.

 ## Overview

 TODO strings last() ints mean()